katipogluMustafa/ComputerScience/Linux/Unix/README.md

 Remember, everything in Unix is a file.
 Every component of the system, from the keyboard driver to the hard disk, is a file.

+### The etc Directory

+Unix administration can be quite complex, involving management of user accounts, the file system, security, device drivers, hardware configurations, and more.
+To help, Unix designates the etc directory as the storage place for all administrative files and information.

 ### The lib Directory

 Unix has a central storage place for function and procedural libraries.
 These specific executables are included with specific programs and allow programs to offer features and capabilities that are otherwise unavailable.